 It’s important to have an experienced attorney by your side when taking legal action.
 Medical malpractice laws are complicated.
 Hospitals, insurance companies, and their defense lawyers know how the system works.
 To successfully recover fair compensation, you’ll need a lawyer who also understands the rules of the road.

-At Kibbey Wagner, PLLC, our Port St. Lucie personal injury attorneys have earned a “Superb” rating on Avvo, a website that rates and reviews lawyers nationwide.
+At Kibbey Wagner, PLLC, our personal injury lawyers in Port St. Lucie, FL, have earned a “Superb” rating on Avvo, a website that rates and reviews lawyers nationwide.
 Our law firm was also founded by a former insurance defense attorney who is board-certified in civil trial law.

 We’ll use our experience and reputation to your advantage by: